-- Power strip troubleshooting – A power strip may have one or more outlets that are not working.
-You can test if the power strip itself is receiving power or an individual outlet is not working.
+Power strip troubleshooting: A power strip may have one or more outlets that are not working.
+You can test if the power strip itself is receiving power or an individual outlet is not transferring power.

-Voltage Rating: Low voltage wires, e.g. thermostat, doorbell, are rated for 24 VAC.
-Automotive electrical systems are rated for 12-16 VDC.
+A typical single household circuit ranges from 110-240 VAC.
 The difference between a 600 or 1000 VAC detector will most likely not be an issue for homeowners.
-A typical single circuit ranges from 110-240 VAC.
 The high ratings are for professionals that want to read full voltage coming into circuit panels, etc. Again not something typical of a homeowner that is not experienced, trained, or properly licensed to work with.

 CAT III: Refers to measurements on hard-wired equipment in fixed installations, distribution boards, and circuit breakers.
 Other examples are wiring, including cables, bus bars, junction boxes, switches, and socket outlets in the fixed installation.

 CAT IV: Rated test instruments are designed for testing on the primary supply source, which also includes 120V or 240V overhead or underground lines that power detached buildings or underground lines that power well pumps.
 The CAT IV rating covers the highest and most dangerous level of transient over-voltage.

 All non-contact voltage detectors have an LED indicator light and replaceable batteries.

 Some models come equipped with an audible alarm as well, which may have a silence option.